 Built in the 16th century in honor of São Sebastião, this small temple probably has its origins in 1554, when King João III ordered the construction of several churches around the country to protect the population from the plague.

-15 – Christ the King Sanctuary
+15 – Sanctuary of Christ the King

 Inside, it houses the Chapel of Our Lady of Peace, while at the top is a spectacular viewpoint with 360º views.